Home » A la Carte » Appetizers, Sides & Snacks » Easy Low Sodium Onion Fritters

 Low sodium onion fritter tastes like bloomin onion

-Frozen onion rings in a bag are kind of hard to gauge how much sodium you would eat.
-Because the serving size is listed by weight you would have to weigh it to accurately know how much you’re eating.
-But suffice it to say the sodium is just too high from 300 mg plus per serving from a few bags I checked on.
+Frozen onion rings in a bag are kind of hard to gauge how much sodium you would be consuming.
+Because the serving sizes are listed by weight, you would have to weigh them to accurately know how much you’re eating.
+But suffice it to say the sodium is just too high.
+Ranging from 300mg plus per serving from a few bags I checked on.

-Though I never really used shaker salt on my food in the past, onion rings were my one weakness.
+Even though I never really used shaker salt on my food in the past, onion rings were my one weakness.
 It seemed it was just a perfect pairing.
-With this low sodium onion fritter I have included some spices that enhance the onion patty too satisfy my taste for a “salted” ring.
-You get that oniony burst in the first chew and then the savory spices start to kick in.
+With this low-sodium onion fritter, I have included some spices that enhance the onion patty to satisfy my taste for a “salted” ring.
+You get that oniony burst in the first chew and then the savory spices start to kick in after.

-Onion fritters are so much easier to make than a bloomin onion or onion rings.
+Onion fritters are so much easier to make than a Bloomin onion or regular onion rings.
 It’s almost like cooking a pancake.
-And the batter seems to stick so much better and thicker with the onion chunks rather than a ring.
-I just use an ice cream scoop to dole out the perfect size fritter and tap down to mostly a single layer of onions.
+And the batter seems to stick even better and is thicker with the onion chunks rather than a ring.
+I use an ice cream scoop to dole out the perfect size fritter and tap down to mostly a single layer of onions.

-If you have any left overs store in a small Tupperware in the fridge.
+If you have any left overs store them in an airtight container in the fridge.
 Then when reheating, I would use a skillet on no more than medium heat.
 Or heat in the stove or a toaster oven (best) at about 250° F until heated through.
 A microwave tends not to reproduce the essential crunch of the fritter and gets soggy.

 • Cut onion into similar-size pieces so they fry at the same rate.

 • Heat the frying oil as hot as possible without letting the oil smoke.
-This will dehydrate and crisp the food quickly with less time for oil to be absorbed, making it greasy.
+This will dehydrate and crisp the onions and batter quickly with less time for oil to be absorbed, making it less greasy.

-• I use a small 8” cast iron skillet.
+• I use a smaller 8” cast iron skillet.
 You don’t have to use as much oil to cover the bottom of the skillet.
-Cast iron holds the heat really well so the oil temperature does not fluctuate as much.
+Cast iron holds the heat very well so the oil temperature does not fluctuate as much.

 • Fry in small batches (about 2) to prevent the oil temperature from dropping too low, which can lead to greasy food.

-• Drain fried food on a rack or absorbent paper.
+• Drain the fried fritter on a rack or absorbent paper.

-• If adding season, add to the patty immediately after frying so the seasoning adheres to the hot food.
+• If adding additional seasoning, add it to the patty immediately after frying so the seasoning adheres to the hot food.

-• If not eating right away, transfer each batch of fried food to a 200°F oven to keep it crisp.
+• If you’re not eating them right away, transfer each batch to a 200°F oven to keep them crisp.

 • Let the oil come back up to frying temperature between batches.